 7 customer service standards to meet

 What are the customer service standards building blocks?
-Fast replies, friendliness, and flawless expertise are in my TOP 3.
+Fast replies to customer inquiries, friendliness, and flawless expertise are in my TOP 3.
 But this list is way longer.
 Let’s dive in.

 Yes, quality is one of THE standards of service that are worth gold.
 You’re bound to end up on the bench without proper quality assurance and estimation.
 And this is probably the worst-case scenario.

-Providing exceptional service makes clients satisfied which can result in referrals and recommendations.
+Providing exceptional service makes clients satisfied, which can result in referrals and recommendations.
 And that leads to higher profits.
-This is the exact message John Boccuzzi Jr. shares with the TED audience.
-Check out the whole speech:
+This is the exact message John Boccuzzi Jr. shares with the TED audience:

 But I think you can also rely on big data.
-The metrics to measure quality are:
+The metrics customer support teams can use to measure quality are:

-- SERVQUAL: this is a set of questions you can ask to see if customer expectations are aligned with the service you deliver.
+– SERVQUAL: this is a set of questions you can ask to see if customer expectations align with the service you deliver.
 Take a look at the SERVQUAL questionnaire example here.

 – Social media performance: the number of customers that give positive mentions about your business on social media.
 You should aim at 100% good comments.

-I wouldn’t surprise you with this but still: a quick reply means a lot to people these days.
-The faster you answer customer queries, the more convenient your service is for them.
+I wouldn’t surprise you with this, but still: a quick response means a lot to people these days.
+The faster you answer client queries, the more convenient your service is for them.

-Customers demand speed.
+Clients demand speed.
 33% of clients would recommend a company that provides a fast first response.
-Even if it didn’t resolve the issue, customers prefer their queries to be processed as quickly as possible.
+Even if it didn’t resolve the issue, consumers prefer their queries to be processed as quickly as possible.